 Share:

-There may be good reasons why a parent may object even when there is no concern about an abduction in circumstances where, clearly, the purpose of the trip is a holiday.
+There may be good reasons why a parent may object to international travel even when there is no concern about an abduction in circumstances where, clearly, the purpose of the trip is a holiday.
 For example, if the intended destination is a dangerous place.

-Restraining a Parent from Taking a Child Overseas
+Restraining a Parent from overseas travel with a Child

-Often if a parent suspects that the other parent is intending to travel without their consent, an urgent application is lodged with the Family Court seeking to restrain the other parent from taking a child out of the country.
-The Family Court takes such applications quite seriously and will regularly make urgent, “ex parte”, orders (that is, in the absence of the other party), to restrain the removal of children from the country.
+Often if a parent suspects that the other parent is intending to travel without their consent, an urgent application is lodged with the Federal Circuit and Family Court of Australia seeking to restrain the other parent from taking a child out of the country.
+The Court takes such applications quite seriously and will regularly make urgent orders, sometimes on an “ex parte” basis (that is, in the absence of the other party), to restrain the removal of children from the country.

 Once the Court makes such restraining Orders, the Court will then serve a copy with the Australian Federal Police and the children will be placed immediately in the “Family Law Watch List” accessible by officers from the Department of Immigration and Border Protection at every exit point around the country – Police and Family Law